wkethman/wkethman.github.io/_pages/development.md

 title: "Development"
 layout: splash
 ---
-![trauma_guide] |
-- Platform for providing up-to-date evidence-based protocols and educational materials to guide the care and scholarly pursuit of improved care for the traumatically injured
+![trauma_guide] | Platform for providing up-to-date evidence-based protocols and educational materials to guide the care and scholarly pursuit of improved care for the traumatically injured
-- Testing

 [trauma_guide]: /images/development/trauma_guide.png